The 2019 Outstanding Educator Award was presented to Patricia Thompson of the University of Mississippi.

 Entries must include a nominating letter and up to three items of support, to include but not limited to letters of recommendation, resumes, personal statements of philosophy, course materials, journal articles and news stories.
 The nominating letter may be accepted by itself without supporting materials.
 All items must be in electronic format, and can include emails and PDFs.

-Submit entries for the 2019 award to: TBA
+Submit entries for the 2020 award to: firstname.lastname@example.org

 HISTORY OF THE AWARD/GUIDELINES